asm123/asm123.github.io/_posts/2023-10-22-good-to-great-ch5.md

 * Author: Jim Collins
 * [Book summary](/good-to-great)

-## Chapter 5 - The Hedgehog Concept (Simplicty within the Three Circles)
+## Chapter 5 - The Hedgehog Concept (Simplicity within the Three Circles)

 - Hedgehog conept: Understanding of what you can and cannot be the best at.
   - Know one big thing and stick to it.